Make sure you are eligible before applying

-If you are unsure whether your experience meets these requirements, please contact your local admissions office providing information of your employment to date.
+If you are unsure whether you meet the requirements below, please contact your admissions team to confirm.

 - IELTS (academic) 6.5 overall with not less than 5.5 in any section